vkeenan/ai-gateway/README.md

 ##### Create Custom Headers

 You need to create three custom header records within the External Credential.
 This is necessary because the OpenAI API requires three custom headers to be sent with each request.

-Here are the three headers.
-They use the specific names and values from prior steps, so be sure you followed those instructions exactly.

 | Header Name         | Header Value                        |
 | ------------------- | ----------------------------------- |